- 9.71k views

 Good to know: There is a house that sits on the edge of the lake that serves as a starting point for the cave excursion.
 There are a few artifacts and information here about Walichu Caves.
 This is also the place to sign up for a guided tour or purchase an audio tour and self- guide instead.

-El Calafate calls to outdoor adventurers, nature-enthusiasts, and excursion-lovers.
+If you are outdoor adventurers, nature-enthusiasts, and excursion-lovers on an Argentina tour, El Calafate is for you.
 The town itself charms and the number of things to do in El Calafate and the surrounding area ensure there’s never a dull moment.
 Whether you’re trekking across one of the biggest glaciers in Argentina, wandering around a peaceful nature reserve, or seeing a real live Argentine gaucho in action, El Calafate surprises and pleases at every turn.

 *Note: Prices are as of May 2018.